adamboulaaz92-jpg/Light-Scan/README.md

 # Importante

+## For Windows
 before running Light-Scan you need to install Npcap from https://npcap.com/#download (it's required for Light-Scan to run)

+## For Linux
+before running Light-Scan you need to install Npcap from https://npcap.com/#download (it's required for Light-Scan to run) or you can just install libpcap by the command :

+### For Debina Based Linux :
+        sudo apt install libpcap-dev
+### For Arch Based Linux :
+        sudo pacman -S libpcap

 # User Guide :

 ## Basic Scanning